Tatwi/QBasic/MISC/README.md

 **BNCYCRC2.BAS**
 A bouncy circle that makes use of screen memory page flipping to smooth out the animation.

+**/COMMON**
+The Screen Mode 7 framework I am creating as the basis for my text mode games.
+It's designed to enhance the chunky 40x25 ASCII characters using 16 color sprites that are loaded from pain text CSV files.

 **MOVE#.BAS**
 Playing with the movement of an object and redrawing the screen.